-BOARD OF TRUSTEES OF THE INTERNAL IMPROVEMENT TRUST FUND OF THE STATE OF FLORIDA BY RURAL AND FAMILY LANDS PROTECTION PROGRAM OF THE FLORIDA DEPARTMENT OF AGRICULTURE AND CONSUMER SERVICES Witness as to Buyer BY: NAME: JOEY B. HICKS AS ITS: DIRECTOR, DIVISION OF ADMINISTRATION Witness as to Buyer Date signed by Buyer STATE OF FLORIDA LEON COUNTY I HEREBY CERTIFY that on this day, before me, an officer duly authorized in the State aforesaid and in the County aforesaid to take acknowledgments, appeared, as Director (or designee), D by means of [] physical presence or [] online notarization, ivision of Administration, Florida Department of Agriculture me and executed the foregoing instrument and acknowledged WITNESS my hand and official seal in the County and State last aforesaid thisday of, 202 (NOTARY PUBLIC SEAL) Notary Public (Printed, Typed or Stamped Name of Notary Public) Commission No.: My Commission Expires:
+BOARD OF TRUSTEES OF THE INTERNAL IMPROVEMENT TRUST FUND OF THE STATE OF FLORIDA BY FLORIDA FOREST SERVICE OF THE FLORIDA DEPARTMENT OF AGRICULTURE AND CONSUMER SERVICES Witness as to Buyer BY: NAME: JOEY B. HICKS AS ITS: DIRECTOR, DIVISION OF ADMINISTRATION Witness as to Buyer Date signed by Buyer STATE OF FLORIDA LEON COUNTY County aforesaid to take acknowledgments, appear, as Director (or designee) and Consumer Services, who is personally known ore me, an officer duly authorized in the State aforesaid and in the ed by means of [] physical presence or [] online notarization, Division of Administration, Florida Department of Agriculture to me and executed the foregoing instrument and acknowledged as therein expressed on behalf of the Board of Trustees.
+WITNESS my hand and official seal in the County and State last aforesaid thisday of, 2023.
+(NOTARY PUBLIC SEAL) Notary Public (Printed, Typed or Stamped Name of Notary Public) Commission No.: My Commission Expires: